awsdocs/aws-codedeploy-user-guide/doc_source/deployments-rollback-and-redeploy.md

 ## Manual Rollbacks<a name="deployments-rollback-and-redeploy-manual-rollbacks"></a>

 If you have not set up automatic rollbacks, you can manually roll back a deployment by creating a new deployment that uses any previously deployed application revision and following the steps to redeploy a revision\.
 You might do this if an application has gotten into an unknown state\.
 Rather than spending a lot of time troubleshooting, you can redeploy the application to a known working state\.
-For more information, see [Create a Deployment with AWS CodeDeploy](deployments-create.md)\.
+For more information, see [Create a Deployment with CodeDeploy](deployments-create.md)\.

 **Note**
-If you remove an instance from a deployment group, AWS CodeDeploy does not uninstall anything that might have already been installed on that instance\.
+If you remove an instance from a deployment group, CodeDeploy does not uninstall anything that might have already been installed on that instance\.

 ## Rollback and Redeployment Workflow<a name="deployments-rollback-and-redeploy-workflow"></a>

-When automatic rollback is initiated, or when you manually initiate a redeployment or manual rollback, AWS CodeDeploy first tries to remove from each participating instance all files that were last successfully installed\.
-AWS CodeDeploy does this by checking the cleanup file:
+When automatic rollback is initiated, or when you manually initiate a redeployment or manual rollback, CodeDeploy first tries to remove from each participating instance all files that were last successfully installed\.
+CodeDeploy does this by checking the cleanup file:

  `/opt/codedeploy-agent/deployment-root/deployment-instructions/deployment-group-ID-cleanup` file \(for Amazon Linux, Ubuntu Server, and RHEL instances\)

 `C:\ProgramData\Amazon\CodeDeploy\deployment-instructions\deployment-group-ID-cleanup` file \(for Windows Server instances\)

-If it exists, AWS CodeDeploy uses the cleanup file to remove from the instance all listed files before starting the new deployment\.
+If it exists, CodeDeploy uses the cleanup file to remove from the instance all listed files before starting the new deployment\.

 For example, the first two text files and two script files were already deployed to an Amazon EC2 instance running Windows Server, and the scripts created two more text files during deployment lifecycle events:

 ```
-c:\temp\a.txt (previously deployed by AWS CodeDeploy)
+c:\temp\a.txt (previously deployed by CodeDeploy)
-c:\temp\b.txt (previously deployed by AWS CodeDeploy)
+c:\temp\b.txt (previously deployed by CodeDeploy)
-c:\temp\c.bat (previously deployed by AWS CodeDeploy)
+c:\temp\c.bat (previously deployed by CodeDeploy)
-c:\temp\d.bat (previously deployed by AWS CodeDeploy)
+c:\temp\d.bat (previously deployed by CodeDeploy)
 c:\temp\e.txt (previously created by c.bat)
 c:\temp\f.txt (previously created by d.bat)
 ```